QMENTA/1000-brains-challenge/README.md

 <img src="assets/getting_started.png" alt="Getting started material" style="display: block; margin-left: auto; margin-right: auto; width: 50%">

+- **Ground-truth age and AD labels**: once the challenge is over the ground-truth age of the subjects in the test set, as well as the ground-truth labels of the Alzheimer's disease subjects in the train and test set will be made public in the `test` folder.

 ## Preparing the Python environment

 _NOTE_: _The Jupyter notebooks in this repository have been written and tested with **Python 2.7**.